A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Unsupervised Learning

 \end{quote}

-Pending further analysis, it looks as if the problems with SP71 in discovering structures such as phrases and clauses in the syntax of natural language, and in discovering discontinuous dependencies in that syntax, may both be solved in some such manner as what follows.
+Pending further analysis, the problems with SP71 in discovering structures such as phrases and clauses in the syntax of natural language, and in discovering discontinuous dependencies in that syntax, may both be solved in a manner like what follows.

-Since the building of SP-multiple-alignments is an integral part of unsupervised learning in the SP system (Appendix \ref{unsupervised_learning_appendix}), and since every stage in the process of building an SP-multiple-alignment yields an encoding of one or more New patterns in terms of the Old patterns in the SP-multiple-alignment, better results may be obtained by applying the learning processes to those encodings as well as to the original patterns.
+Since the building of SP-multiple-alignments is an integral part of unsupervised learning in the SP System (\ref{unsupervised_learning_appendix}), and since every stage in the process of building an SP-multiple-alignment yields an encoding of one or more New SP-patterns in terms of the Old SP-patterns in the SP-multiple-alignment, {\em better results may be obtained by applying the learning processes to those encodings as well as to the original SP-patterns}.

 Probably, the best way to build up an understanding of what needs to be done is to work with unsegmented samples of relatively simple English-like languages generated by artificial grammars.
 If or when good insights and good results can be obtained with that kind of material, the system may be tested and refined with more challenging material, as described in the next three subsections.